adam-hintz-olo/rebase-merge-conflict-reabse-hook-tester/README.md

 ## README

-This has some data in it that needs to be changed in the future.
+This has some data in it; the document is complete.